hageyahhoo/Agile2020/Agile2020.md

 I don't think that I can build the perfect solutions and agree on them with decision makers at once.
 I supposed that it would be preferable not only me but decision makers to continue proposing ideas, getting feedbacks, and improving proposal.
 Additionally, there were few persons who could lead "strategy formulation" in LINE Corporation at that time.
 Leading decision-making gave impacts to decision makers and it was good for attracting their interests in SET.
 Therefore, I chose to iterate build-propose-learn cycle weekly as "Iterative and Incremental Consensus" approach.

 My first proposal was focusing on improving Sticker Shop due to frequency of outages, however I didn't define milestones.
 Through this approach, rough milestones were enough useful for decision makers to understand tasks, plan, and due date easily and quickly.
 Additionally, they also said that it was OK to update milestones if we knew additional information.
 Moreover, they taught me that public APIs were more important than Sticker Shop at that time from business perspective.
 On the other hand, they agreed on my idea that utilizing Test Automation for making failure detection faster and reducing MTTR was valuable as SET's responsibility.
 Through this approach, I could improve my proposal step by step.
 Finally, we agreed on the first solution and milestone within 45 days since I joined LINE Corporation.

+⭐️
+requested me to propose goals and milestones.
+They were what decision makers wanted.

+As a result
+Quick agreement on the first solution and milestones of SET was a good sign.
 <br />
 <br />